-- the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure; - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure; - contributions paid to the East Riding pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure; - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure; - contributions paid to ERPF cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.

-In relation to retirement benefits, statutory provisions require the General Fund Balance to be charged with the amount payable by the board to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
+In relation to retirement benefits, statutory provisions require the General Fund balance to be charged with the amount payable by the Board to the Pension Fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.